apache/systemds/scripts/staging/SystemML-NN/examples/README.md

   ```

 ## Data
-* The following examples use the classic [MNIST](http://yann.lecun.com/exdb/mnist/) dataset, which contains labeled 28x28 pixel images of handwritten digits in the range of 0-9.
+* These examples use the classic [MNIST](http://yann.lecun.com/exdb/mnist/) dataset, which contains labeled 28x28 pixel images of handwritten digits in the range of 0-9.
 There are 60,000 training images, and 10,000 testing images.
 Of the 60,000 training images, 5,000 will be used as validation images.
+* **Download**:
-* The data will be automatically downloaded as a step in either of the example notebooks.  (*If* you wish to download it separately, please run `get_mnist_data.sh`).
+  * **Notebooks**: The data will be automatically downloaded as a step in either of the example notebooks.
+  * **Training scripts**: Please run `get_mnist_data.sh` to download the data separately.

 ## Execution
 * These examples contain scripts written in SystemML's R-like language (`*.dml`), as well as PySpark Jupyter notebooks (`*.ipynb`).
 The scripts contain the math for the algorithms, enclosed in functions, and the notebooks serve as full, end-to-end examples of reading in data, training models using the functions within the scripts, and evaluating final performance.
-* To run the notebook examples, please startup Jupyter in the following manner from this directory (or for more information, please see [this great blog post](http://spark.tc/0-to-life-changing-application-with-apache-systemml/)):
+* **Notebooks**: To run the notebook examples, please startup Jupyter in the following manner from this directory (or for more information, please see [this great blog post](http://spark.tc/0-to-life-changing-application-with-apache-systemml/)):

   ```
   PYSPARK_DRIVER_PYTHON=jupyter PYSPARK_DRIVER_PYTHON_OPTS="notebook" $SPARK_HOME/bin/pyspark --master local[*] --driver-memory 3G --driver-class-path $SYSTEMML_HOME/SystemML.jar